lumixen/esphome-hlink-ac/README.md

 ## Overview

 This component is designed to control compatible Hitachi AC units using the serial H-Link protocol.
-It serves as a replacement for proprietary cloud-based SPX-WFGXX adapters, enabling native Home Assistant climate integration.
+It serves as a replacement for proprietary cloud-based [SPX-WFGXX cloud adapters](https://www.hitachiaircon.com/ranges/iot-apps-controllers/ac-wifi-adapter-aircloud-home), enabling native Home Assistant climate integration through ESPHome.

 ## Module hardware